 Magnesium Supplement Buying Guide

-Perhaps the most common form of any supplement is in the form of a tablet, capsule or powder.
-There are many types of magnesium supplement that can be taken both pure magnesium and as part of general vitamin supplements or other supplementary products.
+Perhaps the most common form of any supplement is in the form of a tablet, capsule, or powder.
+There are many types of magnesium supplements that can be taken, both pure magnesium and as part of general vitamin supplements or other supplementary products.

 There are a handful of different types of magnesium that one should be made aware of and know that not all magnesium is created equal.
 Depending upon the symptoms you wish to address from general magnesium levels to a specific disorder it is worthwhile knowing the differences.

 Topical magnesium is absorbed through the skin and is generally used to target specific areas and muscles.
 Three types of topical magnesium supplements are widely used, oils, creams and salts.

 Magnesium oils and creams are the rub in forms of a magnesium supplement.
 For those who have digestive issues, magnesium oils and creams are often the preferred choice of supplement.
 The oils and creams are absorbed through the skin and make their way into the small intestines.
 One minor side-effect is an itchiness or skin irritation for some people.

 Epsom Salts is one of the oldest ways to get a magnesium boost, as well as some other essential minerals.
 One of the biggest mistakes made with Epsom Salts is in using it too sparingly and not giving it time to absorb.
 Taken in a bath of hot water using Epsom Salts as a magnesium supplement can be very relaxing.
 As with the magnesium oils and creams, some people find their skin is irritated after a bath and thus they result to using less and thus reduce some of the irritation and at the same time reduce the benefits.